 Each quarter, a new economic geography measurement is added to the HGBI to illustrate single-family and multifamily construction trends.
 For example, the HBGI answers such questions as: What is the growth rate of single-family construction in the exurbs?
 And, is home construction expanding in manufacturing areas of the U.S.?

 View the latest HBGI data in the sections below, or download this spreadsheet.

 National Permit Levels of Single-Family and Multifamily

-As of the fourth quarter of 2018, single-family permit activity, adjusted for population, registered at 57% of the 2003 first quarter level.
-This was a modest decrease compared to the third quarter of 2018 where the single-family permit activity was at 59% of the 2003 first quarter level.
+As of the first quarter of 2019, single-family permit activity, adjusted for population, registered at 57% of the 2003 first quarter level.
+This share of single-family permit activity remained unchanged from the fourth quarter of 2018, where it rounded to 57% of the 2003 first quarter level, as well.